Call-for-Code/Digital-Kits/src/PUSH/pushFAQ.md

 -->

 **When do I have to do it by?**
 The Call for Code day, which runs much like a short hackathon, takes several weeks to plan depending on the size and scope.
-It should be held with enough time to allow at least 3 more weeks of solution development before the challenge closing date of August 31, 2018.
+It should be held with enough time to allow at least 3 more weeks of solution development before the challenge closing date of July 29th, 2019.

 **What is IBM providing to help?**
 In the digital content you will find a field guide that you can follow or adapt as appropriate for your organization that will help you run the Call for Code day.
 IBM will provide free online training for your developers to attend to learn about the use cases and reference code patterns.
 And, IBM will send you a box of items (think: T-shirts, stickers, and more) that you can use to make it a great event.